WHAT ARE WE FOR, WHAT DO WE DO?

 Comments again invited.

-We define citizens’ direct democracy CDD to include those forms of
+democracy CDD to include those forms of

 governance in which the electorate decides on issues, matters of public